divineaugustine/QuickAssist/README.md

 ![ScreenShot](Docs/screenshots/search data.png)

   b. with selecting a text

-  if there is a file with the selected text, it will be opened. otherwise a search and its result will be shown
+  if there is a file with the selected text, it will be opened. otherwise a search and its result will be shown.
 ![ScreenShot](Docs/screenshots/NPP_selected.png)

 3. Settings

 ![ScreenShot](Docs/screenshots/settings.png)
 4. Explorer context menu

 ![ScreenShot](Docs/screenshots/shellmenu.png)